whatsupmailbox/whatsupmailbox.github.io/_posts/2016-06-07-Oui-Please-Vol-2-2-Joie-De-Vivre-Subscription-Box-Review-Coupon.md

 "Cousu de Fil Blanc soaps are handmade in France by a master soapmaker using traditional techniques.
 Soaps are made with high quality natural ingredients including vegetable oils, clays, honey, and essential oils."

 I received the Mountain Milk soap which has sweet almond oil and mountain honey in its ingredients.
-They describe the scent to be mountain pastures, and I find it to be a very earthy and fresh.
+They describe the scent to be mountain pastures, and I find it to be a very earthy and fresh scent.

 <br>